 Rutabaga contains a high amount of dietary fiber and protein as well as several vitamins and minerals.
-Rutabaga is rich in B vitamins such as thiamine (B1), riboflavin (B2), niacin (B3), pantothenic acid (B5), folate (B9), vitamin B6 and vitamins A, C, E and K. It has several trace metals such as calcium, choline, iron, magnesium, manganese, phosphorus, potassium, and zinc.
-It also contains high amounts of fatty acids such as omega-3 and omega-6 fatty acids.
+Rutabaga is rich in B vitamins such as thiamine (B1), riboflavin (B2), niacin (B3), pantothenic acid (B5), folate (B9), vitamin B6 and vitamins A, C, E and K.

 Anti-cancer: Rutabaga provides plenty of vitamin C, potassium, and manganese; it is also a good source of fiber, thiamin, vitamin B6, calcium, magnesium, and phosphorus.
 All of these combined together provide the body with the power to protect or fight off cancer cells.
-The phytochemicals in rutabaga can help the body get rid of carcinogens as well as help process harmful toxins from the liver.
+The phytochemicals in rutabaga can help the body get rid of carcinogens as well as help remove harmful toxins from the liver.
 Glucosinolate is a particular component that helps prevent cancerous tumors from developing.

 Digestion: Rutabaga has a very high content of fiber that helps improve digestion by bulking up stool and prevent constipation and gastrointestinal upset.
 A regular bowel movement is a critical part of overall health and the high fiber helps to make you feel full for longer.